There’s no better sight than watching your little ones playing ball games with a pony or mini horse. It’s one of the most memorable experiences.

 Unfortunately, adults cannot ride mini horses, though kids under nine may be allowed on the saddle.
 However, few animals are better companions than the mini horse.
 Additionally, miniatures are exceptional therapy animals.

-Miniature Horses vs. Ponies: Common Breeds
+Miniature Horses and Ponies: Common Breeds

 Many breeds fit the pony and miniature horse descriptions.
 However, some breeds are native to specific countries and haven’t crossed borders much.
 Others are also very rare.
 We can only focus on the breeds you’ll easily find in the US.